Since 2006, Deborah Meaden has been a Dragon on BBC’s Dragons’ Den.

 Across all the BBC series Deborah has invested £3,746,000 in the Den.

-And with many more episodes to come in series 17, there’ll be tonnes more opportunities for Deborah to invest even more cash.
+And with many more episodes to come in the current series, there’ll be tonnes more opportunities for Deborah to invest even more cash.